 Innovations Academy employs both hourly and salaried employees.
 All salaries are stated in contracts signed upon hiring.

 Wage and Salary Disclosure:

 Compensation programs are confidential between the employee and Innovations Academy.
-Disclosure of wages or compensation to any third party or an employee is prohibited and could be grounds for termination.
+Disclosure of wages or compensation to another employee is prohibited and could be grounds for termination.

 Payroll Schedules: